 The bioactivity of Lz and modified Lz was measured using resuspended dried cells of Micrococcus lysodeikticus (Worthington Biochemical Corp., Lakewood, NJ) as the substrate.
 The rate at which the cell walls were lysed was measured in 0.1 M sodium phosphate buffer pH 7.0 at 25 °C using the transmission at 450 nm.
 All measurements were performed in a 1 mL cuvette with a NanoDrop 2000c (Thermo Fisher Scientific, Rockford, IL) UV-vis spectrophotometer.
 Percent activity of modified Lz species is measured against control Lz species.

+CHAPTER 5

 RESULTS